oceanprotocol-archive/OEPs/14/README.md

 Requirements are:

+* OCEAN DB is optional/pluggable, OAR MUST work without an OCEAN DB backend
 * ASSETs are DATA objects describing RESOURCES under control of a PUBLISHER
 * PUBLISHERs are incentivized to PUBLISH ASSETS in order to make them discoverable for third parties
 * PROVIDER can give access to some ASSETs getting tokens in reward
-* PUBLISHER publishes ASSET METADATA on OCEAN DB
+* PUBLISHER publishes ASSET METADATA on OCEAN DB or an independent Database
-* CONSUMER queries OCEAN DB and find ASSETs METADATA
+* CONSUMER queries OCEAN DB or an independent Database and find ASSETs METADATA
 * CONSUMER resolves PROVIDER for ASSET METADATA
 * CONSUMER creates ASSET SERVICE_AGREEMENT(token, proofs, ...) with PROVIDER
 * CONSUMER consumes ASSET SERVICE from PROVIDER